An affordable, high-quality research option for secondary school libraries

 Unlike universities and colleges, Secondary Schools do not pay for individual collections.
-Instead, a single Secondary Schools Collection provides more than 2,600 journals that span 20 individual collections.
+Instead, a single collection provides more than 2,700 journals that span more than 20 individual collections.
 All of the touchstone disciplines on the JSTOR platform are included, from literature and history to biology and mathematics.
 Timely content focusing on emerging areas such as sustainability and international security and peace is also included.
 Journal issues start from the first issue and extend up to a publication date usually set in the past three to five years.

-The Secondary Schools Collection also includes millions of primary sources from four individual collections, featuring pamphlets, manuscripts, letters, oral histories, government documents, images, 3D models, spatial data, type specimens, drawings, paintings, and more.
+The collection also includes millions of primary sources from four individual collections, featuring pamphlets, manuscripts, letters, oral histories, government documents, images, 3D models, spatial data, type specimens, drawings, paintings, and more.

 Ever-growing with no added cost

 The JSTOR collection for Secondary Schools is continuously growing.
 Each year, millions of pages of content are added to the archival journal collections as the moving wall for each journal advances, at no additional cost.
 In total, the collection has grown by more than 9 million articles and 61 million pages since its launch in 2003.